TL-System/plato/docs/Running.md

 ```
 #!/bin/bash
 #SBATCH --time=20:00:00  # Request a job to be executed for 20 hours
-#SBATCH --gres=gpu:4
-#SBATCH --ntasks=1
-#SBATCH --cpus-per-task=4
-#SBATCH --mem=191000M
 #SBATCH --nodes=1
+#SBATCH --gres=gpu:2
+#SBATCH --ntasks-per-node=32
+#SBATCH --mem=127000M
 #SBATCH --account=def-baochun
 #SBATCH --output=cifar_wideresnet.out # The name of the output file

-module load python/3.8
+module load python/3.9
 source ~/.federated/bin/activate
 ./run --config=configs/CIFAR10/fedavg_wideresnet.yml --log=info
 ```

-**Note:** The above example requests a type of GPU on Compute Canada's `Béluga` cluster that requires a very short waiting time (as for July 2021, but things may change.)
+**Note:** The above example requests a type of GPU on Compute Canada's `Graham` cluster that requires a very short waiting time (as for Jan 2022, but it may change.)

 You may use any type of [GPUs available on Compute Canada](https://docs.computecanada.ca/wiki/Using_GPUs_with_Slurm).